Afghanistan International: History

 Afghanistan International TV was launched on August 15, 2021 as a sister station of Iran International.
 Originally planned to start on International Day of Peace, it was launched earlier due to the situation in Afghanistan amid the Taliban's capture of Kabul on August 15 and quickly became the most popular news channel for Afghanistan due to its extensive coverage and freedom in reporting.

-Originally only broadcasting programmes in Persian, the station started Pashto language broadcasts in August 2023.
+Originally only broadcasting programmes in Persian (Dari), the station started Pashto language broadcasts in August 2023.

 In May 2024, Afghan authorities banned individuals from cooperating with or participating in programs of Afghanistan International.
 A spokesperson for the Taliban-controlled Ministry of Information and Culture said that “participating in discussions and facilitating the broadcast of this media outlet in public places is prohibited”.

 Programmes and content

 AITV has journalists in both London and Washington D.C. in the United States.
 Alongside news and debates, it also produces documentaries.

 Its flagship program Maydan brings in top policy makers and thinkers from across the world to London to discuss Afghanistan current affairs.